 Skip to main content

-We are using pathogen genomics to investigate how viruses, including arenaviruses, filoviruses, coronaviruses, orthopoxviruses, and arboviruses emerge, evolve, and cause large-scale outbreaks.
+We are using pathogen genomics to investigate how viruses, including arenaviruses, filoviruses, coronaviruses, influenza viruses, orthopoxviruses, and arboviruses emerge, evolve, and cause large-scale outbreaks.
 Using a combination of computational biology, experimentation, and 'field' work, we aim to transform outbreak response and change the way we develop and apply effective countermeasures.

 Andersen Lab at Scripps Research